Code-Institute-Submissions/Shounen-flip/README.md

 #### Testing
 ***

-Click [here]() to get to testing page.
+ []() to get to testing page.

 #### Deployment
 ***

-**To deploy this site locally follow these steps:**
+**When deploying my memory game from github, I followed these steps:**

- Log onto GitHub.
+* Log onto GitHub.
-* on the left side of the screen, select the repository with the name xxkaminaxx/xxkaminaxx.github.io *Then from the menu items, select Settings.
+* on the left side of the screen, select the repository with the name " **xxkaminaxx.github.io-Shounen-flip-** "
+* Then from the menu items I selected Settings.
-* Keep scrolling down till you get to the GitHub Pages section.
+* I scrolled down till I got to the GitHub Pages section.
-* within that section, click the button under source labelled None and select Master Branch
+* within that section, I clicked the button under "**source**" labelled "**None**" and selected Master Branch
-* when you select the master branch the page will be freshed and the website would then be deployed.  deployed.
+* when you select the master branch the page will be refreshed and the website would then be deployed.
 * Scroll back down again to the GitHub Pages section and click the link to the deployed website.

 **To deploy this site locally follow these steps:**
-* Click this link to the repository https://github.com/xxkaminaxx/xxkaminaxx.github.io
+* Click this link to the repository https://github.com/xxkaminaxx/Second-milestone--memory-game
 * Then click the "clone or download" button on the right side of the screen.
 * Copy the link given then open up the IDE you wish to clone the repository in
 * Within the terminal in the repository, type in  "git clone " then paste the link next to git clone and press enter